-Numerical modeling of ultrasound fields is an effective tool in modern HIFU research and applications.
-Simulations are used for design and characterization of HIFU transducers of different types and geometries [2-7] and also for quantitative estimation of ultrasound field parameters such as peak pressures, intensity, and heating rate in phantoms and biological tissues [8-11].
+N UMERICAL modeling of ultrasound fields is an effective tool in modern high-intensity formed with the research and applications.
+The current paper describes a software that has been created to contribute to this approach [1].
+Simulations are used for the design and characterization of HIFU transducers of different types and geometries [2]-[7] and also for quantitative estimation of ultrasound field parameters such as peak pressures, intensity, and heating rate in phantoms and biological tissues [8]-[11].
 Modeling plays a critical role in developing, testing, and evaluating the efficiency and safety of HIFU protocols.
-The overall utility and importance of numerical modeling has significantly grown over the last two decades due to a tremendous increase of computer processing power, parallel computations, and development of new numerical algorithms [12].
-These advancements have made it possible to consider more realistic problems including ultrasound propagation in inhomogeneous biological tissues [13-16].
+The overall utility and importance of numerical modeling have significantly grown over the last two decades due to a tremendous increase in computer processing power, parallel computations, and development of new numerical algorithms [12].
+These advancements have made it possible to consider more realistic problems including ultrasound propagation in inhomogeneous biological tissues [13]-[16].